Data Destruction Best Practices

 To ensure that your business is secure from top to bottom, data and other information security must extend beyond just the IT department.
 When you adopt an in-house document destruction program, this makes for an excellent opportunity not just to personally oversee the regular destruction and disposal of company documents that could put your business in harm’s way, but to also take a moment to teach best data security practices to your employees as well.

-Dangers of Destroying Your Business Documents In-House
+Dangers of Destroying Your Documents In-House

 The risks involved with in-house document destruction stem from the increased likelihood of a data breach occurring.
 By implementing a company-wide shredding policy, you potentially expose confidential information and data to employees that may not even be intended for their eyes to see.